 Life on an Aquafarm

 Around 40 percent of all fish consumed annually, are raised on aquafarms which can either be land-based or ocean-based.
 Land-based farms raise thousands of fish in ponds, pools or even concrete tanks, where ocean-based aquafarms house fish in isolated cages either off-shore or in the open water.

-Keeping fish out in the ocean might seem like a better option to raise these animals, but the size of the cages used to house fish have been likened to the battery cages used for egg-laying hens.
+Keeping fish out in the ocean might seem like a better option to raise these animals, but the size of the cages used to house fish has been likened to the battery cages used for egg-laying hens.

 In both cases, fish are overstocked and have little space to swim or display their natural behaviors, creating an extremely stressful environment.
 Lack of space also makes it difficult for smaller fish to avoid larger, more aggressive fish.
 The combination of stress and aggression leads to high rates of mortality, illness, and injury.
 Around 40 percent of aqua-farmed fish will die before the farmer is ready to slaughter them.

 Disease and Water Pollution

 While the above explanation of overcrowding may be reminiscent to conventional factory farms, the similarities to aquaculture and animal agriculture readily show themselves in an exploration of diseases and pollution evident on fish farms.

 Daniel Pauly, professor of fisheries at the University of British Columbia in Vancouver, likens aquafarms to, “floating pig farms.”
 And with good reason.
 Stocking thousands of fish in a small amount of space and feeding them protein pellets (ironically made from other fish) doused with antibiotics and chemicals, such as PCB, understandably makes for highly polluted water.
 If you’ve ever had a fish and seen what it looks like when you forget to clean their tanks for a few weeks … you can start to fathom the idea.